-In pretty much every business presentation, you’re going to find the typical People, Process, and Technology categories to describe organizational improvement.
-And indeed those are 3 are really important focus points.
+In pretty much every business presentation, you’re going to find the typical People, Process, and Technology categories to describe organizational improvement, and indeed those three are really important focus points.

 So, when Intricity walks into organizations that have broken Business Intelligence and Data Management cultures, here’s some of the things we see:

 We see IT teams deciding to build complex integrations without business users input because “the business doesn’t know what it wants.”